 Hashtags: Hashtags now work across Twitter, Instagram and Linkedin.
 Choosing the correct one will dramatically increase your CTR.
 Two great tools for researching the best hashtags to use are firstly a browser extension called Ritetag which helps you compare hashtag options to gain instant viewers or to get found over time.
 The second tool is Hashtagify, which helps suggest related hashtags showing you their popularity and relevance.
 Using both of these together can help you pick the best hashtags to get found and increase your CTR.

 Link: An often under utilized factor in improving CTR and obviously our favorite one here at Rebrandly.
 Whether you’re using social media, email, a blog post or paid advertisements you’re going to be including a link.
 Many people use generic short URLs from tools like Ow.ly or TinyURL, but let’s face it- they’re anonymous and ugly.
 Branded links allow you to showcase your brand name on the links you’re sharing and have been found to increase your CTR by up to 39%.
-I’ve included a limited time coupon below for you to get a free custom domain to try branded links for yourself, so get it while it’s hot.

 Image: Visually appealing images are a great way to improve your CTR.
 You may be saying, “But I’m not a designer!” and that’s okay you don’t need to be a Photoshop whiz to create good images for your content.
 There are tons of great tools that let us more artistically challenged people to create really nice images like Canva and Snappa.
 I recently compiled a list of some of the best marketing tools available which has a section for design, images and video that you can check out if you need more options.